“Nobody can go back and start a new beginning, but anyone can start today and make a new ending.”

 - You'll have more inner stability.
 When you like yourself more, when your opinion of yourself goes up then you’ll stop trying so eagerly to get validation and attention from other people.
 And so you become less needy and your inner life becomes much less of an emotional rollercoaster based on what people may think or say about you today or this week.

 - Less self-sabotage.
 Most people’s worst enemy are themselves.
 By raising and keeping your self-esteem up you’ll feel more deserving of good things in life.
 And so you’ll go after them more often and with more motivation.
-And when you get them then you’ll be a lot less likely to self-sabotage in subtle or not so subtle ways.
+And when you get them then you’ll be a lot less likely to succumb to self-doubt or to self-sabotage in subtle or not so subtle ways.

 - You’ll be more attractive in any relationship.
 With better self-esteem you’ll get the benefits listed above.
 You’ll be more stable and able to handle tough times better.
 You’ll be less needy and more of a natural giver.
 Being with you becomes simpler and a lighter experience with a lot less drama, arguments or fights based on little or nothing.
 And all of this is attractive in any relationships, not matter if it is with a friend, at work or with a partner.